 I’m afraid this is a question only the school’s admission officer can answer for you.
 In most cases, a school is not looking for a specific score.
 Admission officers, and the members of the admission committee review team, are looking within the score to determine a student’s ability to be successful within their curriculum.
 Every curriculum is different.
 And every school has a different answer to this question.

 What if my child does not perform well on the SSAT?
+Should I NOT submit their test scores?
 Should I withdraw them from the admission process?

 No. You might want to contact the admission office to see if they can provide you with possible insight, but unless they tell you to withdraw the application for you child, forge ahead.